 “Promise me you will break the algorithms, never submit to machine learning.”

 The economy was pseudoscience.
-Coming out of doubt and simply being born, self-realisation was made equal to rational values, codes, principles, and calculations.
-Civilisation was sublimely refined because it had become purely commercial.
+Coming out of doubt and simply being born, self-realisation was equal to rational values and calculations.
+Civilisation had become purely commercial.
 The commodities it once championed in a bygone era, and all the farming and foraging, the trading and herding, the ploughs and bridges, roads or inns, were now immaterial abstractions under strict control of FreeDomination.

 Where A-K would re-locate to next was anyone’s guess.

 Father Complex had a little keepsake for man and woman, a little light that lit up to give permission to come or go at any time of the day or night.
-When Father Complex came upon the zombies, their eyes were sucked out as per the instructions, their bandages were eaten away, and the goodness in all their rotten flesh was gathered up and stored in a rectangular room where Father Complex’s key to the cabinet was kept in a ceramic dog’s jaw to keep it safe.
+When Father Complex came upon the zombies, their eyes were sucked out as per the instructions, their bandages were eaten away, and the goodness in all their rotten flesh was gathered up and stored in a rectangular room where Father Complex’s key to the cabinet was hidden in a ceramic dog’s jaw for safekeeping.

-A book was found in a field.
-Down the mine, at the office, the plantation, at the quarry, the fishing port or the foundry, there was a good book of the people by the people.
+A book was found in a field, down the mine, at the office, the plantation, at the quarry, the fishing port or the foundry, a good book of the people by the people.

 “Keep looking at the rectangle.
 Tell me what you see.”

 Speech and action were governed by the instructions of machines and made into expressions of the life of death.
 The flesh was 3D and plastic, the words information about dates, names, times and places.
 Passion and emotion were replaced with numbers.
-Location was permanently dislocated and where it would be found next was anyone’s guess.
+Location was permanently dislocated.
+Where it would be found next was anyone’s guess.

 Two words: Fridge.
 Magnet.

 The invisible soldier’s fingers cracked as they pointed to the numbers that kept increasing.
 Flesh was wanting and the new flesh was forthcoming.